Employee Rights Under Nigerian Labour Law: What Every Worker Should Know

 4. Protection Against Unfair Dismissal

-Employees have protection against arbitrary termination:
+Employees have protection against arbitrary termination.

 • Notice must be given before termination (except for gross misconduct)